 Not only Google: Intel, Microsoft and other major companies also work on the construction of quantum computers, machines with incredible capabilities and built in a radically different way from the current ones.

 Quantum supremacy is the moment when the maximum power of a quantum computer can no longer be reached computationally even by the most powerful of traditional computers.

-The extraordinary speed of the goals in this field quickly changed the rules of the game, to the point that the "law" that evaluates the rate of growth of the computing capacity, known as Neven's law, was introduced just last February.
-This law states that the computing power of the quantum computer grows at a "doubly exponential" rate, that is, an enormously rapid rate.
+The extraordinary speed of milestones in this field has rapidly changed the rules of the game, to the point that the "law" that evaluates the growth rate of computing power, known as Neven's law, was introduced just last February.
+This law asserts that the computing power of the quantum computer grows at a "doubly exponential" rate, that is, an enormously rapid rate.

 According to this law, quantum supremacy could have been achieved as early as the end of this year.
 It seems to have happened even earlier.